5 Steps to Potato Planting Success

 The humble potato is a staple on many dinner tables around New Zealand.
 Roasted, boiled, mashed or in a salad – no matter how you serve yours, they will always taste better dug out of your own garden.
-Plant Tui Certified Seed Potatoes in garden beds or containers.
+Plant seed potatoes in garden beds or containers.

 If you are starting with an existing garden bed dig in organic matter like sheep pellets and Tui Compost to your soil.

-Make long furrows in the soil approximately 300mm apart for smaller varieties and 400mm apart for main crop and larger varieties.
+Make long furrows 15cm deep in the soil approximately 30cm apart for smaller varieties and 40cm apart for main crop and larger varieties.

 Place palings between the furrows to walk on while planting.